Educated in Canada - Non-Accredited Programs

 When we have received all required documents and fees, we will proceed with the review of your application.

-Your application status and documents received are updated every day.
+Your application status and documents received are updated every business day.

-It will take 2-4 months from the time that the College receives all of the required documents for you to receive a decision about your application.
-Please note that this is a guideline only.
+It will take 2-4 months from the time that the College receives all of the required documents for you to receive a decision about your application but this is a guideline only.
 It is the applicant’s responsibility to ensure the timely delivery of all documentation and other information requested by the College.

 Answering “yes” to certain questions on the declaration means the College may require additional information to support your application.
 Gathering this additional information may extend the time it takes to process your application.